-WAIVER - PHYSICAL EDUCATION/DRIVER ED
+WAIVER - PHYSICAL EDUCATION

-Students may apply for a Physical Education waiver for the following reasons:
+Students may be granted a Physical Education waiver for the following reasons:

-- 1. Medical excuse: Student has a medical note that warrants the student being excused from P.E. for more than six (6) weeks of the semester and receives a MX on their transcript. - 2.
-Transfer Student: Student transfers from a different high school that did not require P.E. every semester during enrollment at that school and receives a WV for the semester(s) in question. - 3.
-Waiver for Driver Ed: Student enrolls in Driver Education outside the district and receives a WV on their transcript.
+- 1. Medical excuse: Student has a medical note that warrants being excused from P.E. for more than six (6) weeks of the semester and receives a MX on their transcript. - 2.
+Transfer student: Student transfers from a high school that did not require P.E. every semester during enrollment and receives a WV for the semester(s) in question.